darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn-and-parametric.md

 The "combine masks" combobox contains the following options, defining how the drawn and parametric masks will be combined:

 exclusive
-: A straightforward method of combining masks is by multiplying together the individual pixel values from each of the component masks.
+: A straightforward method of combining masks, exclusive mode multiplies together the individual pixel values from each of the component masks.

 : For a given pixel, the final mask will have value of 0 if _any_ of the individual masks are 0 at that location and it will only have a value of 1.0 if _all_ masks have a value of 1.0 at that location.
-This method of combination is known as _exclusive_.

 : Any individual mask can _exclude_ a pixel by setting its value to 0, regardless of what the other masks do.
 Once a pixel is excluded by a mask there is no way for another mask to include it again.

 inclusive
-: An alternative method of combining masks is to first invert each individual mask (subtract its value from 1.0), multiply the inverted masks together, and finally invert the combined mask once again.
+: Inclusive mode first inverts each individual mask (subtracts its value from 1.0), multiplies the inverted masks together, and finally inverts the combined mask once again.

 : For a given pixel, the final mask will have a value of 1.0 if _any_ of the individual masks are 1.0 at that location and it will only have a value of 0 if _all_ masks have a value of 0 at that location.
-This method of combination is known as _inclusive_.

 : Any individual mask can _include_ a pixel by setting its value to 1.0, regardless of what the other masks do.
 Once a pixel is fully included by a mask (its value is 1.0) there is no way for another mask to exclude it again.